tim-lawson/more-bikes/README.md

-# `More Bikes': Experiments in Univariate Regression
+# More Bikes: Experiments in Univariate Regression

 This repository holds the code and report written to fulfil the coursework requirements for the unit